San Diego Workers’ Compensation Attorney

 In California, every business with at least one employee must satisfy the requirement of California Labor Code §3700 to either purchase workers’ compensation insurance or receive permission to self-insure.
 (Roofers who have no employees are nevertheless required to carry workers’ comp for themselves.)
 However, if you’re an employer, this is just the start of your obligations, which you need to fulfill or face harsh penalties and potentially crippling liability.
 At the Law Office of Edward W. Freedman, I work with employers to ensure compliance and reduce their exposure to risks.
 Drawing on more than 15 years of practical business law experience, I advise you on your rights and your duties on all issues related to workers’ compensation.
 I also represent workers in claims against uninsured employers.

-Penalties for employers who do not insure their workers
+Penalties for San Diego employers who do not insure their workers

 Workers’ compensation is a no-fault insurance program that protects employees by providing medical care and other benefits while shielding employers from liability lawsuits alleging negligence.
 It’s a mutually beneficial arrangement, but all bets are off if the employer fails to insure.